 Musée d'Orsay actually boasts three enormous clocks: the magnificent gold clock dripping with fancy ornamentation near the building's entrance, plus the two elegant glass and steel-framed clocks inset in the former railway station's towers overlooking the Seine.

-One of the glass clocks is also relatively easy to find ... if you have lunch in the Cafe Campana brasserie on the museum's 5th level, where the clock forms one of the restaurant's walls.
+One of the glass clocks is also relatively easy to find if you have lunch in the brasserie on the museum's 5th level, where the clock forms one of the restaurant's walls.

 But unfortunately, tables next to the clock serve to discourage close-up poses.

-The other glass clock is where you will get the best photos as well as spectacular views of the Seine and the Right Bank - but finding it is not so easy unless you know where to look.
+The third glass clock is where you will get the best photos as well as spectacular views of the Seine and the Right Bank.
+This is the one you've probably seen in numerous selfies - but finding it is not so easy unless you know where to look.

 Here's how to find it.
 Head to the end of museum away from the entrance, and go up to the 5th level.
-Depending on whether you take the stairs, escalator, or elevator, you'll emerge in a slightly different place - but walk toward the Seine-side of the building where the galleries are located, and you'll spot the clock near the corner.
+Depending on whether you take the stairs, escalator, or elevator, you'll emerge in a slightly different place.
+Regardless of where you emerge, walk toward the side of the building facing the Seine where the galleries are located, and you'll spot the clock near the corner.

-The views and photo opps are 100% worth the effort of finding this clock!
+The views and photo opps are 100% worth the search!

 6. Check Out Musée Orsay's Special Exhibits

-The Orsay Museum presents several special exhibits each year - sometimes a deep dive into an artist's body of work, such as the recent blockbuster Van Gogh exhibit, sometimes an exploration of a particular theme, and occasionally a close look at an interesting contemporary artist.
+The Orsay Museum presents several special exhibits each year - sometimes a deep dive into an artist's body of work, such as a previous blockbuster Van Gogh exhibit, sometimes an exploration of a particular theme, and occasionally a close look at an interesting contemporary artist.

 Your ticket to the museum includes these special exhibits along with the regular collections, and they are almost always interesting - so be sure to look for them while you're there!